bleekbless/Go0ChatTest/README.md

 ```

 You can write empty `Response` then the app won't send any response but will write statistic for the requests.

+## Templates
+As you could see in examples above you can use some template-variables in config.

+`[timestamp]` - it's replaced by current timestamp for response body

+`[RecipientId]` - it gets from request body

 ## Statistics
 You can watch realtime statistic during testing process in your browser `http://127.0.0.1:8877/stat`.